 Table 26 shows total acidification potential results for the polyether polyol system.
 Results are shown graphically in Figure 28.
 In the AP category, only 7 percent of the AP is coming from polyether polyol production, while the remaining 93 percent comes from the raw and intermediate material unit processes.
 Process emissions from the polyether polyol plant produce 4 percent of the gate-to-gate polyether polyol AP amount.
-Of the rest of the gate-to-gate polyether polyol production, 73 percent comes from electricity (combustion of coal and natural gas), 12 percent from the combustion of natural gas onsite, and 11 percent is produced by incoming transport.
+Of the rest of the gate-to-gate polyether polyol AP amount.
+Of the rest of the gate-to-gate polyether polyol AP amount.
+If the production of coal and natural gas), 12 percent from the combustion of natural gas onsite, and 11 percent is produced by incoming transport.